MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/index.md

    :::image type="content" source="../media/evaluate-performance-sources-app-update.msft.png" alt-text="The line of code that caused the forced layout." lightbox="../media/evaluate-performance-sources-app-update.msft.png":::

    The problem with the code is that, in each animation frame, it changes the style for each icon, and then queries the position of each icon on the page.
-Because the styles changed, the browser does not know if each icon position changed, so it has to re-layout the icon in order to compute the new position.
+Because the styles changed, the browser doesn't know if each icon position changed, so it has to re-layout the icon in order to compute the new position.
    <!--
    > To learn more, see [Avoid forced synchronous layouts](https://developers.google.com/web/fundamentals/performance/rendering/avoid-large-complex-layouts-and-layout-thrashing#avoid_forced_synchronous_layouts).
    -->